FRI’s advisors review and contribute to our research on a pro bono basis.

 Brian is the author of over 100 pieces on his website, “Essays on Reducing Suffering," as well as several published papers.
 He has worked at Microsoft and FlyHomes as a data scientist and web developer.
 He studied computer science, mathematics, and statistics at Swarthmore College.

-David communicates with new potential researchers and improves the effectiveness and efficiency of FRI's operations and outreach programs.
-He also works for the Effective Altruism Foundation.
+David’s research areas include descriptive ethics and macrostrategy.
+He also assists other researchers and supports FRI's recruiting and outreach efforts.
 David studied mathematics and psychology and received his MSc in decision psychology from the University of Basel.

 Olle is a Professor of Mathematical Statistics at Chalmers University of Technology in Gothenburg and the author of “Here Be Dragons: Science, Technology and the Future of Humanity”.
 He is an associated researcher at the Stockholm-based Institute for Future Studies, and a member of the Royal Swedish Academy of Sciences.

 Adrian is a Postdoctoral Fellow at University of Basel, where he also earned his PhD in theoretical physics, graduating summa cum laude.
 He has several publications in the fields of quantum physics and quantum computation.

 Ulla is Professor of Practical Philosophy at Saarland University in Germany.
 She has published several books and numerous articles.
 Her research interests include consequentialism, welfarism, supererogation, moral psychology, and applied ethics (population ethics, bioethics).